 Not necessarily, although some people borrow more than they should.
 You may not even want to pay off your mortgage(s) faster; after all, some mortgage debt is downright cheap.
 If your home mortgage costs you 3.5% interest, and you can earn a return of 8% from the stock market (or 18% buying a new rental property!), maybe that leverage makes perfect sense.

 Even rental property loans tend to cost less in interest than average stock market returns.
-Check out Credible.com to compare rates on conventional loans, and Visio, Kiavi, and LendingOne as direct portfolio lenders for rental property loans.
+Check out Credible.com* to compare prequalified rates on conventional loans, and Visio, Kiavi, and LendingOne as direct portfolio lenders for rental property loans.

 But the logic of real estate leverage only works if you’re actually putting aside a big chunk of your income and putting it to work somewhere.
 With the average savings rate hovering below 5% in America, most people are just paying their minimum mortgage payment and then spending the rest.